Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Heterogeneity Analyses

 We estimate the following linear regression model:

 where $i$ is a subject, $m$ is a GenAI model, and $copier_i$ is an indicator for whether we detected subject $i$ copying text from the website during the experiment.
 Finally, $GenAI\_exposure_i$ is a dummy variable indicating ``experience.''
-We separately use three measures for this indicator: 1) \texttt{Heavy User}; 2) \texttt{Paid User}; and 3) $model\_user_{im}$, which is an indicator for subject $i$ reporting having experience with model $m$.
+We separately use three measures for this indicator: 1) \texttt{Heavy User}; 2) \texttt{Paid User}; and 3) $\texttt{Model User}_{im}$, which is an indicator for subject $i$ reporting having experience with model $m$.

-Appendix \cref{tab:mae_gpt-4o} presents our results with respect to GPT-4o.
+\cref{tab:mae_gpt-4o} presents our results with respect to GPT-4o.
 The coefficients of all experience measures are close to zero, not statistically different from zero, and precisely estimated.
-Detected copying behavior is associated with an approximately 15 percent decrease in the MAE (statistically significant at the 1\% level across specifications).
-Finally, agreeing that AI makes similar decisions to humans is associated with an approximately 8 percent decrease in the MAE (statistically significant at the 5\% level across specifications), while the coefficient on agreeing that AI makes better decisions is small and not statistically significant.
-In Appendix \cref{tab:mae_gpt-4o-mini,tab:mae_gemini-1.5-pro,tab:mae_gemini-1.5-flash}, we find similar results for the other larger GenAI model we study (Gemini-1.5-Pro), and weaker correlations for the two smaller models.
+Detected copying behavior is associated with a decrease of approximately 15\% in the MAE (statistically significant at the 1\% level across specifications).
+Finally, agreeing that AI makes similar decisions to humans is associated with an approximately 8\% decrease in the MAE (statistically significant at the 5\% level across specifications), while the coefficient on agreeing that AI makes better decisions is small and not statistically significant.
+In \cref{tab:mae_gpt-4o-mini,tab:mae_gemini-1.5-pro,tab:mae_gemini-1.5-flash}, we find similar results for the other larger GenAI model we study (Gemini-1.5-Pro), and weaker correlations for the two smaller models.